topaxi/bb-remix/slides/04-ebill.md

 ### The Ugly

 - Error handling behaves different in development build
+  - Workaround by (almost) always responding with 2xx status
 - WAF having trouble integrating a modern stack like Remix
-  - Streaming responses not supported
+  - Streaming responses not supported (no Remix `defer`)
   - Preloading routes not possible (due to preloading via HTML link elements not supported)
   - Hacky workarounds needed for session timeout handling